-ART-121 Two-Dimensional Design 3 (0-6) Fall Spring
+ART-121 Two-Dimensional Design

-This course introduces the elements and principles of design as applied to two-dimensional art.
+This course introduces the elements and principles of design as applied to twodimensional art.
 Emphasis is placed on the structural elements, the principles of visual organization, and the theories of color mixing and interaction.
 Upon completion, students should be able to understand and use critical and analytical approaches as they apply to two-dimensional visual art.(2012 SP) This course has been approved to satisfy the following requirement(s):

-• Premajor and/or Elective course for A.A., A.F.A. (visual arts), and A.S.
+- Premajor and/or Elective course for A.A., A.F.A. (visual arts), and A.S. - Humanities/Fine Arts Gen. Ed. course for A.A.S. and A.G.E.

-ART-122 Three-Dimensional Design 3 (0-6) Fall Spring
+ART-122 Three-Dimensional Design 3 (0-6) Fall